76

 The next fear stage usually hits when a Great Dane puppy is about eight weeks old.
 This is when socialization should be in full swing, as the puppy is becoming fully aware of its surroundings and the people and animals in it.
 At this age, a puppy may show some fear of new environments, loud noises, or fast movement.

-Spend a lot of time exposing your puppy to a variety of textures, sights, and sounds.
+Spend a lot of time exposing your puppy to various textures, sights, and sounds.
 These experiences should be fun, positive, and varied.
 Challenge your puppy with tunnels, balls, cushions, and new things to see.

 The Great Dane breed standard states that Great Danes should be ‘friendly and courageous’, NOT timid or aggressive.